A Schematic Definition of Quantum Polynomial Time Computability: Future Challenges

 \subsection{Seeking a More Reasonable Schematic Definition}

-Our schematic definition (Definition \ref{def:initial}) is composed of the initial quantum functions, which are derived from natural, simple quantum gates, and the construction rules, including the multi-qubit quantum recursion, which enriches the scope of constructed functions.
-Clearly, the kind of initial functions and construction rules that we choose directly affects the richness of $\squareqp$-functions.
-To enrich our $\squareqp$, therefore, we may include additional initial quantum functions.
-As a natural example, let us consider the quantum Fourier transform (QFT), which plays an important role in, e.g., Shor's factoring quantum algorithm \cite{Sho97}.
+Our schematic definition (Definition \ref{def:initial}) is composed of the initial quantum functions, which are derived from natural, simple quantum gates, and the construction rules, including the multi-qubit quantum recursion, which significantly enriches the scope of constructed quantum functions.
+The choice of initial functions and construction rules that we have used in this paper directly affects the richness of $\squareqp$-functions.
+Although our $\squareqp$ is sufficient to characterize $\fbqp$, if we seek for enriching the $\squareqp$-functions, one way is to supplement additional initial quantum functions.
+As a concrete example, let us consider the quantum Fourier transform (QFT), which plays an important role in, e.g., Shor's factoring quantum algorithm \cite{Sho97}.
 We have demonstrated in Lemma \ref{Fourier-transform} how to implement a restricted form of QFT working on a fixed number of qubits, and thus it belongs to $\hatsquareqp$.
-Nonetheless, a more general form of QFT, acting on an ``arbitrary'' number of qubits, may not be realized \emph{precisely} by our $\hatsquareqp$-functions although it can be approximated to any desired accuracy by our $\hatsquareqp$-functions.
-To remedy the exclusion of such a fundamental transform from our function class $\squareqp$, for instance, we can expand the current $\hatsquareqp$ by including a new quantum function
+Nonetheless, a more general form of QFT, acting on an ``arbitrary'' number of qubits, may not be realized \emph{precisely} by $\hatsquareqp$-functions although it can be approximated to any desired accuracy by the $\hatsquareqp$-functions.
+To remedy the exclusion of QFT from our function class $\squareqp$, for instance, we can expand the current $\hatsquareqp$ by including as an initial quantum function the quantum function defined as

-where $\omega_j = e^{2\pi i/2^j}$, with an extra term $0^j$ as an initial quantum function.
-It is not difficult to construct QFT from quantum functions in the expanded $\hatsquareqp$ obtained by adding $CROT$.
-As this simple example shows, we may seek for a simpler, more reasonable schematic definition for $\squareqp$-functions, which should be capable of precisely characterizing $\bqp$ and $\fbqp$ and, ideally, simplifying the proof of Theorem \ref{theorem:character}.
+where $\omega_j = e^{2\pi i/2^j}$, with an extra term $0^j$.
+It is not difficult to construct QFT from quantum functions in this expanded $\hatsquareqp$ obtained by adding $CROT$.
+As this example shows, it remains important to seek for a simpler, more reasonable schematic definition of quantum functions, which are capable of precisely characterizing both $\bqp$ and $\fbqp$ and also simplifying the proof of Theorem \ref{theorem:character}.

 From the minimalist's viewpoint, on the contrary, we may be able to eliminate certain schemata or replace them by simpler ones but still ensure the characterization result of $\bqp$ and $\fbqp$ in terms of $\squareqp$-functions.
 As a concrete example, we may ask whether our multi-qubit quantum recursion can be replaced by 1-qubit quantum recursion at the cost of adding extra initial quantum functions.